 Premier Education

-Busy schedules and a focus on academic achievement are often blamed for the decline in physical activity in primary schools.
-Yet there is evidence to suggest that physical activity brings substantial cognitive benefits, particularly when exercising in the morning.
+Busy schedules and a focus on academic achievement are often blamed for the decline in physical fitness in primary schools.
+Yet there is evidence to suggest that regular exercise brings substantial cognitive benefits, particularly when exercising in the morning.
 Plus, with more than a quarter of children leaving primary school obese, there is clearly an opportunity for effective physical activity sessions and PE lessons to take a more prominent position within the first half of the daily timetable.

 Why should children exercise?

-The benefits of children exercising are widely documented.
-Physical activity has a positive effect on mood, self-esteem and wellbeing, alleviates anxiety and depression, and improves aspirations, personal PE development and leadership skills.
-It also helps students to focus and avoid getting overly distracted.
+The benefits of exercise for children are widely documented.
+Sporting activities have a positive effect on mood, self-esteem and mental health, alleviate anxiety and depression, and long-term, help to improve aspirations, personal PE development and leadership skills.
+It also helps pupils to focus and avoid getting overly distracted.

 Young people who participate in sport demonstrate lower rates of anti-social behaviour, an improved average attention span, and better classroom attendance.
 Plus, physical activity is a natural stress reliever, creating calmer, happier students.